MRH4287/FFNetParser/Readme.md

 * Build filter to search for specific keywords.
   You can use those filter to:
    * Hide specific stories
-   * Change Background / Hover Color
+   * Change Background / Hover / Info Text Color
    * Mark Chapters (Add a Tag to the name of the Story)
    * List Stories (Add a list of matching stories on the top of the story list)
    * Mention in Headline (Add a notification to the headline, how many elements of one filter has been found)